When it comes to work and companies, people come and go, right?

 It’s not easy to retain your employees, but employee recognition programs can help.
 EngageWith is an employee recognition and rewards platform that enriches your company culture.
 It virtually brings recognition and fun within your Slack and MS Teams workspace.

-Take these employee retention statistics into account before crafting the best strategy for your company.
+Take these employee turnover statistics and tools into account before crafting the best strategy for your company.
 Do you have any other statistics?
 Please drop them in the comment section below.